New mechanism and exact theory of superconductivity from strong repulsive interaction

 The effective Hamiltonian $\mathcal{H}'$ for doped fermions consists of single-particle tunneling, correlated (density-dependent) tunneling, two-body and three-body density interactions.
 Their origins can be understood as follows.
 The tunneling from $k$ to $i$ in the upper triangle $(ijk)$ arises from two consecutive hopping processes.
 The virtual intermediate state involved is either a polaron or a trimer, depending on the occupation of site $j$ (see Fig.~\ref{fig:HoneycombLattice}).
 The resulting tunneling amplitude is thus $t^2 [ (1-n_j) / (E_P-E_f) + n_j/(E_T-2E_f)]$, from which the expression of $t_f$ and $\lambda$ are derived:

 In Eq.~(\ref{eq:CoefficientSchriefferModel}a-d), the denominators $\Delta$, $\Delta+V$ and $\Delta + 2V$ are the energy costs of intermediate states involving trimer, polaron and dipole respectively.
+When longer-range interactions are included, these energy denominators change accordingly.
 Importantly, higher-order corrections to the effective Hamiltonian $\mathcal{H}'$ are small provided that the narrow band condition $t\ll \Delta$ is satisfied, regardless of interaction strength $V$.

 At small $V\ll \Delta$, the effective interactions in the $f$-band are found to be $V^0_f = 2(t/\Delta)^2 V, \lambda^0=(t/\Delta)^2 V$ and $U^0_3=0$ to first order in $V/\Delta$.
 These values simply correspond to the projection of the bare repulsion $V$ into the $f$-band, whose wavefunctions have small amplitudes $\sim t/\Delta$ on $A$ sites.
 As $V$ increases, interband mixing quickly becomes important and our exact results (\ref{eq:CoefficientSchriefferModel}a-d) reveals a dramatic departure of the ``dressed'' interaction from the projected interaction.
 As opposed to the projected interactions, $V_f$ starts to decrease at $V\approx 0.29\Delta$ and changes sign from repulsive to attractive at $V=\Delta$.
-Similarly, $\lambda$ and $U_3$ show manifest deviations from the projected estimates for $V>0.1\Delta$, and saturate at large $V/\Delta$ (see App.~\ref{app:SchriefferWolff}).
+Similarly, $\lambda$ and $U_3$ show manifest deviations from the projected estimates for $V>0.1\Delta$, and saturate at large $V/\Delta$~\cite{SuppMat}.
 In the rest of this work, we shall mainly consider the case $V<\Delta$, where the induced $V_f, \lambda, U_3$ turn out to be positive and small compared to the single-particle bandwidth $W=9t_f$.

 To reveal the tendency towards pairing, we study the formation of two-particle bound states, the analog of ``Cooper problem'' in a doped insulator.
 Pair formation is evidenced by the positivity of the pair binding energy